Psianturi/fungible-token-claim-service/README.md

 ## Testing

 ### Automated CI/CD Testing (Recommended)
-The project includes GitHub Actions workflow (`.github/workflows/sandbox-test.yml`) that provides reliable sandbox testing using near-sandbox CLI:
+The project includes GitHub Actions workflow (`.github/workflows/sandbox-test.yml`) that provides reliable sandbox testing using near-cli-rs:

-- ✅ **Automated contract deployment** to sandbox via RPC
+- ✅ **Automated contract deployment** to sandbox via near-cli-rs
+- ✅ **Initialization and storage registration** via near-cli-rs
 - ✅ **API endpoint testing** with health checks
 - ✅ **Artillery benchmark execution** in isolated environment

-- ✅ **No ES module conflicts** (near-sandbox CLI isolation)
+Tip: near-cli-rs is installed on the runner from official releases and configured to use the local sandbox RPC (http://127.0.0.1:3030).

 **Trigger**: Runs automatically on every push/PR to `main` branch.